iafan3/ascii-tab-animation/README.md

-# ASCII Tab Background for Zen + Sine
+# ASCII Tab Background Animation for Zen Browser

 Interactive ASCII background for a transparent Zen Browser vertical tab bar.
-It reacts to mouse drag and click, with subtle blur and varied white glyph opacity:
+It reacts to mouse drag and click.

 - Drag inside the vertical tab bar to paint brighter ASCII trails.
 - Click inside the vertical tab bar to emit expanding ASCII ripples.